littlebizzy/slickstack/readme.md

 ## Changelog

+* **NEW!** `ss-sync-staging` has now been fixed to work properly with the new subdomain and dedicated database approach we've settled on for staging sites.
+So, now this script will briefly duplicate the MySQL database dump (that ss-dump-database generates) and upload it to the `staging` database.
+Then this script will rsync all files from production to staging directory but NOT the media uploads, which staging automagically loads from the production directory using Nginx magic.

 * **NEW!** `ss-dump-files` can now export/archive your dev/staging sites if you enable in ss-config (along with production site).

 * **NEW!** Staging and dev sites (subdomains) can now be password protected and a new user `GUEST_USER` and `GUEST_PASSWORD` is supported who can login and view either site.